PythonJedi/PythonJedi.github.io/README.md

 # Byte Flame
-Personal site of Python Jedi.
-For the sake of learning, I will be making a tool to render a static blog from YAML documents.
-Wish me luck!
+Personal site of Tim 'PythonJedi' Hewitt.
+For the sake of all that is beautiful and correct, I will be writing the whole site in s-expressions.
+Currently under construction.